-TABLES

-Table page

-Table 1 21

-Table 2 23

-FIGURES

-Figure Page

-Figure 1 16

 CHAPTER I: INTRODUCTION

 All states claim to be legitimate, even those which are wrecked by civil war, confronting secessionist moments, or facing debilitating insurgencies.
 States which are miserably failing to provide common goods to its citizens or have become safe havens of transnational terrorist groups have no fewer claims on legitimacy.
 Insisting that its existence is inevitable and unquestionable and that its monopoly on violence is proof of its legitimacy, state attempts to dismiss and denounce any internal threats and external interventions are contrary to its claim.
 The claim is louder, often raucous, when the state has lost control over a territory and population, or worse yet, it is intervened by external forces.
 However, these claims are not always true.
 Which states are legitimate?
 How can we measure legitimacy?
 What makes a state more legitimate?
 Is there a way to quantitatively examine elements that contribute to state legitimacy?
 This thesis intends to answer these questions.
 My objective is to empirically examine the relationship between state effectiveness and state legitimacy based on a set of variables applicable to a diverse group of countries, and consequently make recommendations as to how states can boost their legitimacy.